Snansidansi/gemini-audio-transcriber-obsidian/README.md

 ### Model

 You can change the API model depending on whether you want faster or more accurate responses (e.g. if you have a complex prompt).
-To change the model, check the list of available models on the official [Google](https://ai.google.dev/gemini-api/docs/models) website.
+To change the model, check the list of available models on the official [Google website](https://ai.google.dev/gemini-api/docs/models).
 For example, valid model names for the plugin are:

 - `gemini-2.5-flash`
 - `gemini-2.5-flash-lite`

 ### Limits

-You can check the rate limits for your selected Gemini API model on the [google website](https://ai.google.dev/gemini-api/docs/rate-limits?hl=de).
+You can check the rate limits for your selected Gemini API model on the [Google website](https://ai.google.dev/gemini-api/docs/rate-limits?hl=de).
 Gemini is free unless you explicitly sign up for a paid plan.
 For normal transcription usage, the free plan should be more than enough.
 If you need more daily requests but don’t want to upgrade to a paid plan, consider using a lighter API model like `gemini-2.5-flash-lite` instead of `gemini-2.5-flash`.